lbrombach/OpenHVACControl/README.md

    and in place of conventional thermostats, a pi zero with a small touchscreen or a cheap tablet pc set up with the web browser pointed to this ip address.
 Don't forget to add port 8080 (I navigate to 192.168.1.38:8080, for example).

 Security Note: This works from any device with a browser that is connected to the same network.
 It will not work from outside your network and I do not recommend opening your ports to the outside world because I have taken zero security measures in this project.
 Keep in mind that anyone on the same network can access these pages without any login, so if there is anyone using the network that you don't want messing with your system, you might want to get set up a dedicated router for this system (The cheapest wireless router will do).
 The only security this system provides at this time is you controlling access to the network it's connected to.

+## System Operation info:

+The main control loop is located in MainController.java.
+This class has one method that handles some setup matters such as initializing the zones, then loops forever to complete the control sequence.
+Each zone is responsible for calculating how many stages of heating or cooling it needs to reach the temperature setpoint the user controls from the interface, and the controller then checks the requests from all zones to decide whether to set the system to heating, cooling, off, or run only the fan for circulation.
+The controller prioritizes calls for heat - only if there are no zones requesting heat does the controller check if any zones are requesting cooling.
+Only if no zones are requesting cooling does the controller check if any zones are requesting fan-only operation.
+When turning off heating or cooling either due to reaching setpoint or user turn the mode to "OFF" , there is a delay of about a minute to ensure the system has time to cool down before closing dampers or processing a new request.

 ## Contributing, bug reports, etc: